OxygenFramework/Oxygen.jl/README.md

 - Request handlers don't have to be defined where the routes are.
 They can be imported from other modules and spread across multiple files

-- Just like the request handlers, routes can be declared across multiple files
+- Just like the request handlers, routes can be declared across multiple modules and files

 ```julia
 using Oxygen